Steepest Gradient (%)

 Cycle at a 19% average grade for about a mile.

 This road is often (incorrectly) referred to as the steepest road in the US and world.
 Of the climbs we have recorded, Waipio has the steepest average for its entire climb of any climb over a half mile (in the category, its top dog).
 Several short stretches of roadway on other rides exceed Waipio’s 19%, but not for more than two-tenths of a mile.

 Waipio Valley is at the northern end of the Island of Hawaii (Big Island), 50 miles from Hilo, and 65 miles from Kona.
 The one to 1½ hour trip to reach this brief climb is worth it -- this is an iconic and special bicycle climb.
 But you may wonder, what exactly makes it so special?

 Waipio Road is very scenic:

 The scenery is spectacular and this climb is fantastic: located on a crumbling, narrow road in a jungle setting with the Pacific Ocean visible for much of the climb.

 Hi'ilawe Falls can be seen about 1 mile past the start of the climb.

 I stopped at the stream about a mile past the climb start.

-Next time I’ll take my shoes off and carry my bike across - shoulda done it this time.
+Next time I’ll take my shoes off and carry my bike across -- shoulda done that this time.

 Great views along the climb . . .